-To make Lancashire Cheese, starter and rennet is added to milk.
+To make Lancashire Cheese, starter and rennet are added to milk.
 When the milk has curdled, the curds are cut, then the whey is drained off, and the curd is pressed until dry.
 The curd is let sit overnight, then chopped up, and fresh curd from that new, second day is added, mixed in and it is all salted.
 Some producers only mix first day curd and second day curd on the third day.
-The cheese is then pressed for two days, bandaged, waxed, or buttered, and let mature.
+The cheese is then pressed for two days, bandaged, waxed or buttered, and let mature.

 Young Lancashire Cheese

 Young Lancashire Cheese is somewhat crumbly and has a mild tang to its taste.

 It is aged for a few months.

 It is known also as “Creamy Lancashire”, because it is moist and creamy.

 Aged Lancashire is usually aged at least six months.
 This makes it firmer, and gives it a stronger flavour.

 For this reason, it is also known as “Tasty Lancashire.

 Farmhouse Lancashire is made from raw milk from cows.
 The milk may come from the maker’s own herd, or from milk purchased from neighbouring farms.

 As with regular Lancashire, curd is added to curd made the previous day.
 It is then drained, salted, pressed, and bound in cloth that is buttered to seal it for better aging.
 It is aged 6 to 12 months.